drmohundro/Find-String/README.md

 To be honest, Platinum Searcher is my default now because of its speed and its cross platform support.
 It works great in Windows as well as in Linux and OSX.
 I do fall back to Find-String often, too.

-## Editor Integration:
+## Editor Integration

 ### Vim

 See [find-string.vim](https://github.com/drmohundro/find-string.vim).
 Installation should be a simple `Bundle 'drmohundro/find-string.vim'` if you [Vundle](https://github.com/gmarik/Vundle.vim).

-## Usage:
+## Options

-    NAME
-        c:\MyScriptDir\Find-String.ps1

-    SYNOPSIS
-        Searches text files by pattern and displays the results.

-    SYNTAX
-        Find-String [-pattern] <Regex> [-filter] <String> [-path <String[]>] [-recurse] [-caseSensitive] [-context <Int32[]>] [-passThru] [-pipeOutput]
-        [<CommonParameters>]

-        Find-String [-pattern] <Regex> [-include] <String[]> [-path<String[]>]
-        [-recurse] [-caseSensitive] [-context <Int32[]>] [-passThru] [-pipeOutput]
-        [<CommonParameters>]

-    DESCRIPTION
-        Searches text files by pattern and displays the results.

-    PARAMETERS
-        -pattern <Regex>
+* `-pattern`
-            Specifies the text to find.
+	* Specifies the text to find.
 Type a string or regular expression.

-            Required?                    true
-            Position?
-1
-            Default value
-            Accept pipeline input?       false
-            Accept wildcard characters?

-        -filter <String>
+	* Required
+* `-filter`
-            Specifies the file types to search in.
-The default is all file types (*.*).
+    * Specifies the file types to search in.
+The default is all file types (\*.\*).

-            Required?                    true
-            Position?
-2
-            Default value
-            Accept pipeline input?       false
-            Accept wildcard characters?

-        -include <String[]>
+* `-include`
-            Specifies the file types to search in.
-This allows you to search across multiple file types (i.e. *. ps1,*.psm1).
+    * Specifies the file types to search in.
+This allows you to search across multiple file types (i.e. \*.ps1,\*.psm1).

-            Required?                    true
-            Position?
-2
-            Default value
-            Accept pipeline input?       false
-            Accept wildcard characters?

-        -path <String[]>
+* `-excludeFiles`
+    * Specifies the file types to exclude from searches.
+If set, this overrides any global defaults or configuration.
+    * Comma-separated list of files to exclude from the search
+* `-excludeDirectories`
+    * Specifies the directories to exclude from searches.
+It really only makes sense for recursive searches.
+If set, this overrides any global defaults or configuration.
+    * Comma-separated list of directories to exclude from the search
+* `-path`
-            Specifies the path to the files to be searched.
+    * Specifies the path to the files to be searched.
 Wildcards are permitted.
 The default location is the local directory.

-            Required?                    false
-            Position?                    named
-            Default value
-            Accept pipeline input?       false
-            Accept wildcard characters?

-        -recurse [<SwitchParameter>]
+* `-recurse`
-            Gets the items in the specified path and in all child directies.
+    * Gets the items in the specified path and in all child directies.
 This is the default.

-            Required?                    false
-            Position?                    named
-            Default value
-            Accept pipeline input?       false
-            Accept wildcard characters?

-        -caseSensitive [<SwitchParameter>]
+* `-caseSensitive`
-            Makes matches case-sensitive.
+    * Makes matches case-sensitive.
 By default, matches are not case-sensitive.

-            Required?                    false
-            Position?                    named
-            Default value
-            Accept pipeline input?       false
-            Accept wildcard characters?

-        -context <Int32[]>
+* `-context`
-            Captures the specified number of lines before and after the line with the match.
+    * Captures the specified number of lines before and after the line with the match.
 This allows you to view the match in context.

-            Required?                    false
-            Position?                    named
-            Default value
-            Accept pipeline input?       false
-            Accept wildcard characters?

-        -passThru [<SwitchParameter>]
+    * Example:
+	    * `find-string foo *.cs -context 2,3`
+	    * Would return a context of 2 lines before the match and 3 lines after the match
+* `-passThru`
-            Passes the literal MatchInfo object representing the found match to the pipeline.
+    * Passes the literal `MatchInfo` object representing the found match to the pipeline.
 By default, this cmdlet does not send anything through the object pipeline.

-            Required?                    false
-            Position?                    named
-            Default value
-            Accept pipeline input?       false
-            Accept wildcard characters?

-        -pipeOutput [<SwitchParameter>]
+    * This is useful if you wish to do additional processing on the results, such as collect any matches in a regular expression that you searched for or to gather unique results.
+* `-pipeOutput`
-            Sends all output along the object pipeline.
+    * Sends all output along the object pipeline.
 By default, this command uses color to help with readability; however, this prevents the output from being piped to another command.
 If you wish to pipe the output of this command to something else, be sure to use this parameter.

-            requires -version 2

-            Required?                    false
-            Position?                    named
-            Default value
-            Accept pipeline input?       false
-            Accept wildcard characters?
+    * This is useful if you wish to pipe the output to the clipboard.
+    * Example:
+	    * `find-string foo *.cs -pipeOutput | clip`
+* `-listMatchesOnly`
+    * Returns all files that have matches existing in them, but doesn't display any of the matches themselves.